Profile

 1. 1

-Blanch the tomatoes in boiling water for a minute, then plunge them into iced water before roughly chopping.
+Blanch the tomatoes in boiling water for a minute, then plunge them into iced water before peeling and chopping roughly.

 2. 2